theopenlane/newman/README.md

 ## Implemented Providers

-This package supports various email providers and can be extended to include more
+This package supports various email providers and can be extended to include more.
+NOTE: we use [Resend](https://resend.com/) for our production service and will invest in that provider more than others.

+  - Resend
   - Gmail
   - SendGrid
   - Mailgun
   - Postmark
   - SMTP
-  - Resend

 ## Contributing